 Posted on 13 Jun 2017

-MiFID II brings hefty changes to the use of research, as the new regulations continue to force disclosure and the unbundling of costs.
+MiFID II brought hefty changes to the use of research, as the new regulations continue to force disclosure and the unbundling of costs.
 This newsletter examines what firms must do in order to prepare for purchasing research and how it could be priced for their clients.
 Once MiFID II is in place, investments must comply with the requirements principally outlined in, but not limited to, Article 13 of the Delegated Directive (MiFID level II).

 Interestingly, at the time of writing, there is still very little information in the marketplace as to what brokers are offering as solutions to managers, or what managers can or should do in terms of deciding how much research is worth and how to use research going forward.